 Merging QuickBooks accounts

 You may want to merge one or more of these created accounts with an existing QuickBooks account.
 In particular, you may want to merge the Stripe Checking Account, which represents the bank where your Stripe payouts are sent, with your actual banking account in QuickBooks:

 - Select Lists > Chart of Accounts to view all of your accounts.

-- Make sure both accounts being merged are on the same level (i.e., both can be sub-accounts or both can be primary level accounts).
+- Make sure both accounts being merged are on the same level (that is, both can be sub-accounts or both can be primary level accounts).

-- Select the account you are no longer going to use (e.g., Stripe Checking Account).
+- Select the account you are no longer going to use (for example, Stripe Checking Account).

 - Click Account > Edit Account at the bottom of the Chart of Accounts window.